cioace/M2DragoBot/README.md

 # M2DragoBot
 <b>Description</b><br>
- Hello guys, today i want to show you how to use "DragoDumper" functions in C++.
+ Hello guys, today i want to show you how to use "DragoDumperLibrary" with functions in C++.
 So first of all, if you want to use my project you need to install CodeBlocks and import my project into it.
-After this, you must to install python 2.7 in your computer to include python library and python directory in codeblocks for use "Python" environment.
-I created the program on x32 bytes but if you want on x64 must to config compiler for this.
+After this, you must to install python 2.7 in your computer to include python libraries and python directories in codeblocks for use "Python" environment in your code.

 <b>How work?</b><br>

-This is a little "hack" because there are not many "functions" to help you in game very well, but again i say for every users on this forum, my projects are for developers not for "players".
-In the program are used few functions from python, but you can create your own "hack": <br>
+This is a "little hack" because there are not many "functions" to help you in game very well, but again i say for every users on this forum, my projects are for developers not for "players".
+In the program are used few functions from python, but you can create your own "hack" using my library "M2DragoDumperLibrary.dll": <br>
-F1 -> Show player or Hide player (not work for all servers) <br>
+F1 -> Show player or Hide player (not work for all servers because some clients did not add it) <br>
 F2 -> Auto red potion bot <br>
 F3 -> Auto blue potion bot <br>
 F4 -> Is a little "spam" chat message <br>